 Versatile and efficient, a good food processor will likely become indispensable in the kitchen.
-I've used mine to shred cheese, make biscuit dough, puree baby food, grind spices, and chop up salsa ingredients.
+It can be used to shred cheese, make biscuit dough, puree baby food, grind spices, and chop up salsa ingredients.
 But before you head to the store, consider these factors to ensure you select the best food processor for your needs.

 Make sure the machine you choose is powerful enough to handle the tough jobs: kneading stiff doughs, chopping raw carrots, or shredding a hard cheese, for example.
 Otherwise, you run the risk of the processor not chopping or combining uniformly.
-Or worse yet, having the motor burn out.
-For a full-sized processor (9 cups or larger), I'd recommend seeking out a motor that's at least 600 watts.
+Or worse yet, the motor burns out.
+For a full-sized processor (9 cups or larger), seek out a motor that's at least 600 watts.

-Food processors come in all sizes, from tiny three-cup choppers to 20-cup versions that could function in a restaurant kitchen.
-What size is best for you depends on the number of people you typically cook for and what types of recipes you'll prepare with your machine.
-If you're usually cooking for a family of four or preparing single-batch doughs, an 11-cup size should suffice.
-If you're often chopping small amounts of herbs or nuts, or making small quantities of sauces, seek out a processor that includes a small work bowl and blade, or consider also investing in a separate 3-cup "prep" processor for these tasks.
+Food processors come in all sizes, from tiny 3-cup choppers to 20-cup versions that could function in a restaurant kitchen.
+What size is best for you depends on the number of people you typically cook for and the recipes you'll prepare with it.
+If you're usually cooking for a family of four or preparing single-batch doughs, an 11-cup size processor should suffice.
+If you're often chopping small amounts of herbs or nuts, or making small quantities of sauces, seek out a processor that includes a small work bowl and blade, or invest in a separate 3-cup "prep" processor for these tasks.

 Attachments and Accessories